seattlehomebrew/seattlehomebrew.github.io/_posts/2016-06-19-german-hefeweizen.md

 I had some concern over the final gravity reading.
 It was _extremely_ high on the first reading.
 Then I removed and replaced the hydrometer and the gravity dropped, but was still pretty high.

-Maybe it wasn&#8217;t quite done fermenting yet?
+Maybe it wasn't quite done fermenting yet?
 It had been 12 days.
 Or maybe the yeast stopped working and needed a higher temperature?
 My basement is generally a pretty steady fermenting temperature.

 <img src="http://seattlehomebrew.com/wp-content/uploads/2016/06/IMG_4892_4893-800x500.jpg" class="aligncenter" />